-Moving to Stockholm is the right thing to do for those expats who aspire to be international urbanites, yet do not want to forgo access to parks, forests and lakes.
+Moving to Stockholm is the right thing to do for those expats who aspire to be international urbanites, yet do not want to forgo access to parks, forests, and lakes.
 Like no other city, Stockholm combines urban buzz with green space and blue water.
-Beautiful from the winter months to the summer months, with its 14 islands and 160km of shoreline, expats moving to Stockholm will be in for a treat.
+Beautiful from the winter months to the summer months, with its 14 islands and 160km of shoreline, expats living in Stockholm will be in for a treat.

-Moving to Stockholm will take you to a unique city.
+Stockholm, situated in the south of Sweden, is a unique city.
 With a past that stretches back over 700 years, the expat history buff will find a home like no other.
 The Swedish archipelago (skärgård) consists of 24,000 rocky islands.
 Stockholm itself is located on 14 of them, connected by 52 bridges, ferries and waterways.
 When moving to Stockholm, you will settle somewhere between Lake Mälaren and the Baltic Sea.

 Although the temperature often drops below 0°C in the winter, summers are usually pleasant and very sunny.
 The relatively mild weather and the long days are perfect for long hikes, cycling or swimming.
-Moving to Stockholm may even get you interested in fishing, a popular sport among the Swedes throughout the country and particularly in Stockholm.
+Your move to the Swedish metropolis may even get you interested in fishing, a popular sport among the Swedes throughout the country and particularly in Stockholm.
 It even extends into the winter, when ice fishing becomes the norm.

-These districts make up most of Stockholm’s city center, together with Kungsholmen.
+This district makes up most of Stockholm’s city center, together with Kungsholmen.
 Norrmalm is home to most government offices and buildings, including various ministries.
-Norrmalm may be just the place for you if you consider moving to Stockholm to work in the financial sector.
-After all, it is the country’s banking & financial center.
-With the Central Station and Arlanda train station it is also well-connected to the rest of the city.
+It may be just the place for you if you consider moving to Stockholm to work in the financial sector.
+After all, it is the country’s banking and financial center.
+With the Central Station and Arlanda train station, Norrmalm is also well-connected to the rest of the city.

 Are you rather keen on moving to Stockholm’s multicultural district with an entrepreneurial atmosphere?
 Kista, the city’s northernmost district, has long been home to leading high-tech and IT companies.
-Kista’s Science City is indeed one of the most important centers for IT Communication Technologies, with about 500 companies, several research institutes and schools.
+Kista’s Science City is indeed one of the most important centers for Information Communication Technologies, with about 750 companies, several research institutes and schools.
 Swedes and expats moving to Stockholm often find jobs here.
 There are currently plans to build 4,000 new homes in the Kista area, mainly in Kista Science City.